Quickstart: Create an Azure Synapse Analytics workspace with Azure PowerShell

 New-AzSynapseWorkspace @WorkspaceParams

-4. Get Web and Dev URL for Azure Synapse Workspace:
+4. Get the web and dev URLs for Azure Synapse Analytics workspace:

 $WorkspaceWeb = (Get-AzSynapseWorkspace -Name $SynapseWorkspaceName -ResourceGroupName $StorageAccountResourceGroup).ConnectivityEndpoints.web